BlackArch/blackarch/README.md

 - [Contact Information](#contact-information)
 # Installation Instructions
 Setting up **BlackArch Linux** is quick and easy.
 There are three primary installation methods, depending on your preference:
-To start developing for BlackArch please refer to the [Dev-Guide](./docs/HOWTO-DEV.md).
+To start developing for BlackArch refer to the [Dev-Guide](./docs/HOWTO-DEV.md).
 ### 1. **Install on an Existing Arch Machine**
 If you're running **Arch Linux**, you can install **BlackArch tools** directly onto your system.
 This method requires only the **BlackArch repository**.
 **Web:** https://www.blackarch.org/